You may be able to get some money off your council tax. You may be able to get an exemption from paying anything at all in some circumstances.

 |W||An annexe or self-contained part of a property, which is occupied by an elderly, disabled or severely mentally impaired relative of the resident(s) living in the main part of the property.|

-Contact us if you need more information about exemption entitlements.
+Contact us online if you need more information about exemption entitlements.